JW-Jones: 2000-2009

 In the 2000s, Jones was invited to perform on stage with a number of blues bands and artists, including The Fabulous Thunderbirds, Junior Watson, Little Charlie & the Nightcats, Rusty Zinn, Rick Holmstrom, Rod Piazza & The Mighty Flyers, Anson Funderburgh & The Rockets, The Mannish Boys and Hubert Sumlin.
 Jones' second album was Bogart's Bounce, which included performances by the singer and blues "harp" player Kim Wilson (from The Fabulous Thunderbirds) and the pianist Gene Taylor (from The Blasters).

 His third album with his band, My Kind of Evil (2004), was produced by the multi-Grammy nominee Kim Wilson (singer for The Fabulous Thunderbirds), and includes vocals by the Canadian singer/guitarist Colin James on two tracks, and Roxanne Potvin on another.
 Songs from the album have been played on the internationally syndicated House of Blues Radio Hour.
 The music reviewer Brad Wheeler from Canada's The Globe and Mail newspaper praised the "graceful ability he (Jones) shows on guitar" in the album.
 Wheeler wrote, "...the Ottawa player makes retro moves, layering swinging blues with keyboards and very noticeable horns that never dominate the fine-lined fills and lead work."
-The Allmusic review of My Kind of Evil, by Chris Nickson, says,t "He's very good on covers, such as "I Don't Know," but his own songs — the vast majority of this disc — have plenty of life."
+The Allmusic review of My Kind of Evil, by Chris Nickson, says, "He's very good on covers, such as "I Don't Know," but his own songs — the vast majority of this disc — have plenty of life."

 In 2006, Jones released his fourth album, Kissing in 29 Days, which included performances by David "Fathead" Newman on tenor saxophone.
 Newman was the main saxophone player with Ray Charles for 12 years.
 In Blues Revue magazine, Bret Kofford wrote, "JW-Jones is highly regarded in blues circles."

 On May 13, 2008, the fifth album, Bluelisted went on sale.
 The recording includes special guests Little Charlie Baty (leader of the band Little Charlie & the Nightcats, which records on Alligator Records), Junior Watson, Richard Innes and Larry Taylor.
 The liner notes are written by Dan Aykroyd.

 On May 6, 2009, Hubert Sumlin (then 77), a blues guitarist who worked with Howlin' Wolf for more than 20 years and was named in the 100 Greatest Guitarists of all time by Rolling Stone magazine, recorded with JW-Jones at Sun Studios in Memphis, Tennessee.
 The rhythm section was Richard Innes and Larry Taylor (who appear on Bluelisted).